mkner/robo-pid/README.md

 A Python PID Controller For Mobile Robotics

-**Robo PID** is a PID controller designed for Autonomous Mobile Robots that can handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control.
+**Robo PID** is a PID controller designed for Autonomous Mobile Robots to handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control.
 The controller implements timestep integration that can be used in discretized time regulators.